Intzu3999/msisdn_processor_py/README.md

 # 🐍 PYTHON PANDA 🐼

 # WHAT DOES THIS PROJECT DO
-1) Processes hundreds of msisdn asynchronously against multiple APIs to get relevant payload details, flattens the data structure with Panda, and output the final result in excel table.
+1) Processes msisdn list from csv asynchronously against API to extract payload data, flattens the data structure with Panda, and output the final result in excel table.

 # PYTHON BEST PRACTICE
 1) snake_case is preferred in Python (it is a ssssnake!)
 2) We follow the Pythonic way of handling API responses and extracting data.
 The strategy is centered around Python dictionaries!
-3) Safe data extraction using .get()!
-List safely to prevent IndexError when accessing nested lists.
-No crashes if payload is missing.

 # TO SETUP
 1) Install python3.exe x64-bit